akirobot/491-Project-SaleWatch/docs/Use Cases/UseCases.md

 Extensions:
 1. The same money may be moved two or more Groups in one turn.

 ##### Use Case: #8.
-Group Transfer
+Group Transfer within Power Structure
 Actor: Players
 Pre-Conditions:
 1. Player's turn to take action.
-2. Player want to give away or trade a group.
+2. Player has at least one available regular action.
+Post-Conditions:
+1. Player moved a Group within his Power Structure.

 Event:
-1. Each Group exchanged counts as an action for the player whose turn it is, whichever way the Group moves.
+1. Each Group moved counts as an action for the player whose turn it is, whichever way the Group moves.
-2. If player trades a Group for a Group counts as two actions, one to move the first Group, one to move the second one.
+2. Player moves one Group Card in his Power Structure
+3. Player's regular action goes up by 1.

 Extensions:
-1. Exception: Using the Bribery card is a regular action.
-2. May only give a Group away with the permission of the player who receives.
+1. None

 ##### Use Case: #9.
 Interfere an Attack
 Actor: Players